tholmes59/building-responsive-sites-online-web-sp-000/README.md

 website to work even without JavaScript or CSS, using the older, most compliant HTML.

-## Progressive Enhancement
+## Explain Progressive Enhancement

 Just as with mobile-up and desktop-down, progressive enhancement is the same as graceful degradation, but in the opposite direction.
 Progressive enhancement means first designing your website to function at its most basic, then upscaling the functionality if the user's browser can handle it.

-## Can't We Just Make Users Update Their Browsers?
+## Why Make Users Update Their Browsers?

-Yes, we can.
-Sometimes, you might have to.
+Sometimes, you might have to ask users to update their browsers for compatibility.
 If, for instance, your website is an HTML5 canvas game built with JavaScript, some users will not be able to play your game without updating.
 Beyond that, it is often good practice to make sure your site is accessible to the most visitors possible.
 Luckily, the number of users still on out of date browsers is continuously shrinking, and most modern browsers automatically update to the newest version.

+## Conclusion
+There are a number of ways that front end developers can accommodate users on different platforms.
+Which method or methods chosen can depend on the core functionality of the website.
+Understanding these various options will help inform hwo your page is built for maximum accessibility--there is no single _right_ way!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/building-responsive-sites' title='Building Responsive Sites'>Building Responsive Sites</a> on Learn.co and start learning to code for free.</p>